 To contrast "biological" with "artificial" conceptions of posthuman superintelligence is convenient.
 The distinction may also prove simplistic.
 In essence, whereas genetic change in biological humanity has always been slow, the software run on serial, programmable digital computers is executed exponentially faster (cf. Moore's Law); it's copyable without limit; it runs on multiple substrates; and it can be cheaply and rapidly edited, tested and debugged.
 Extrapolating, Singularitarians like Ray Kurzweil and Eliezer Yudkowsky prophesy that human programmers will soon become redundant because autonomous AI run on digital computers will undergo accelerating cycles of self-improvement.
 In this kind of scenario, artificial, greater-than-human nonbiological intelligence will be rapidly succeeded by artificial posthuman superintelligence.

-So we may distinguish two radically different conceptions of posthuman superintelligence: on one hand, our supersentient, cybernetically enhanced, genetically rewritten biological descendants, on the other, nonbiological superintelligence, either a Kurzweilian ecosystem or singleton Artificial General Intelligence (AGI) as foretold by the Singularity Institute for Artificial Intelligence (SIAI).
+So we may distinguish two radically different conceptions of posthuman superintelligence: on one hand, our supersentient, cybernetically enhanced, genetically rewritten biological descendants, on the other, nonbiological superintelligence, either a Kurzweilian ecosystem or singleton Artificial General Intelligence (AGI) as foretold by the Machine Intelligence Research Institute (MIRI).
 Such a divide doesn't reflect a clean contrast between "natural" and "artificial" intelligence, the biological and the nonbiological.
 This contrast may prove another false dichotomy.
 Transhuman biology will increasingly become synthetic biology as genetic enhancement plus cyborgisation proceeds apace.
 "Cyborgisation" is a barbarous term to describe an invisible and potentially life-enriching symbiosis of biological sentience with artificial intelligence.
 Thus "narrow-spectrum" digital superintelligence on web-enabled chips can be more-or-less seamlessly integrated into our genetically enhanced bodies and brains.
 Seemingly limitless formal knowledge can be delivered on tap to supersentient organic wetware, i.e. us.
 Critically, transhumans can exploit what is misleadingly known as "narrow" or "weak" AI to enhance our own code in a positive feedback loop of mutual enhancement - first plugging in data and running multiple computer simulations, then tweaking and re-simulating once more.
 In short, biological humanity won't just be the spectator and passive consumer of the intelligence explosion, but its driving force.
 The smarter our AI, the greater our opportunities for reciprocal improvement.
 Multiple "hard" and "soft" take-off scenarios to posthuman superintelligence can be outlined for recursively self-improving organic robots, not just nonbiological AI.
 Thus for serious biohacking later this century, artificial quantum supercomputers may be deployed rather than today's classical toys to test-run multiple genetic interventions, accelerating the tempo of our recursive self-improvement.
 Quantum supercomputers exploit quantum coherence to do googols of computations all at once.
 So the accelerating growth of human/computer synergies means it's premature to suppose biological evolution will be superseded by technological evolution, let alone a "robot rebellion" as the parasite swallows its host.
 As the human era comes to a close, the fate of biological (post)humanity is more likely to be symbiosis with AI followed by metamorphosis, not simple replacement.

 Despite this witches' brew of new technologies, a conceptual gulf remains in the futurist community between those who imagine human destiny, if any, lies in digital computers running programs with (hypothetical) artificial consciousness; and in contrast radical bioconservatives who believe that our posthuman successors will also be our supersentient descendants at their organic neural networked core - not the digital zombies of symbolic AI run on classical serial computers or their souped-up multiprocessor cousins.
 For one metric of progress in AI remains stubbornly unchanged: despite the exponential growth of transistors on a microchip, the soaring clock speed of microprocessors, the growth in computing power measured in MIPS, the dramatically falling costs of manufacturing transistors and the plunging price of dynamic RAM (etc), any chart plotting the growth rate in digital sentience shows neither exponential growth, nor linear growth, but no progress whatsoever.
 As far as we can tell, digital computers are still zombies.
 Our machines are becoming autistically intelligent, but not supersentient - nor even conscious.
 On some fairly modest philosophical assumptions, digital computers were not subjects of experience in 1946 (cf. ENIAC); nor are they conscious subjects in 2012 (cf. "Watson"); nor do researchers know how any kind of sentience may be "programmed" in future.
 So what if anything does consciousness do?
 Is it computationally redundant?
 Pre-reflectively, we tend to have a "dimmer-switch" model of sentience: "primitive" animals have minimal awareness and "advanced" animals like human beings experience a proportionately more intense awareness.
 By analogy, most AI researchers assume that at a given threshold of complexity / intelligence / processing speed, consciousness will somehow "switch on", turn reflexive, and intensify too.
 The problem with the dimmer-switch model is that our most intense experiences, notably raw agony or blind panic, are also the most phylogenetically ancient, whereas the most "advanced" modes (e.g. linguistic thought and the rich generative syntax that has helped one species to conquer the globe) are phenomenologically so thin as to be barely accessible to introspection.
 Something is seriously amiss with our entire conceptual framework.